 Figure 5 shows the hold time dependence on supply voltage with several CK-to-Q degradation criteria.
 Given the strict CK-to-Q degradation criterion of 1%, the hold time is positive and becomes larger as X1 delay increases according to lowering supply voltage, which is consistent with above understanding.
 However, with CK-to-Q degradation criterion of 5%, the hold time is insensitive to supply voltage, and above 5% the tendency becomes opposite, which means the hold time is relaxed according to supply voltage drop.
 Let us explain the reason.

 In the cases of 7% and 10%, incomplete storing in the master latch at CK capturing edges is acceptable, as long as additional time needed to stabilize the stored value is within CK-to-Q degradation criterion.
-In this case, lower supply voltage requires longer time to stabilize the stored value.

 Suppose the stage delay of X1 is not large enough to dominate CK-to-Q delay with CK-to-Q typical (5-10%) criteria.
-In other words, the hold time could be interpreted as the time required to make the master latch stable prior to the capturing clock edge and takes negative value in this situation.
+In this case, the hold time could be interpreted as the time required to make the master latch stable prior to the capturing clock edge and takes negative value in this situation.

 The important point here is that the amount of allowing delay degradation can be consumed in the required time to make the master latch stable and which results in the relaxation of the hold time constraint.
-This scenario is also valid for the occurrence of supply voltage drop.
+When supply voltage becomes lower, CK-to-Q delay increase, which means the absolute value of CK-to-Q degradation criterion increases.
+Thus more additional time to stabilize the master latch becomes acceptable.
+This is why the hold time is relaxed as supply voltage decrease.

-Fig. 4.
-Setup time dependence on supply voltage.
+Fig. 5 Hold time dependence on supply voltage.

-Looking at Fig. 5, revising the hold time under the dynamic voltage drop seems to be dispensable at glance, since the hold time at nominal supply voltage (here, 1.1V) is not necessarily pessimistic.
+Looking at Fig. 5, revising the hold time under the dynamic voltage drop seems to be dispensable at glance, since the hold time at nominal supply voltage (here, 1.0 (V)) is not necessarily pessimistic.
 On the other hand, FF characterization is often carried out with CK-to-Q degradation criteria of 5 to 10% range in industry, as far as the authors know.
 In this range, the hold time at nominal voltage is the upper bound with reasonable pessimism, since the variation of hold time due to supply voltage is small.
 We thus conclude that the hold time at nominal voltage is given to STA.

-III.
-Setup Time and CK-to-Q Delay Estimation under Dynamic Voltage Drop
+3. Setup Time and CK-to-Q Delay Estimation under Dynamic Voltage Drop

-A. Setup Time Dependence on Dynamic Voltage Drop
+3.1 Setup and Hold Time Dependencies on Dynamic Voltage Drop

-Figure 6 shows the setup time variation when a dynamic voltage drop waveform is given.
+Figure 6 shows the setup and hold time variations when a dynamic voltage drop waveform is given.
 The waveform was obtained from analysis results of a commercial tool [10] and we applied it to each cell as a supply voltage.
-The timing of clock edge injection was alternated and the setup time for each injection timing was characterized with 10% CK-to-Q degradation criterion.
+The timing of clock edge injection was alternated, and the setup and hold times for each injection timing were characterized with 10% CK-to-Q degradation criterion.
 In the figure, the variation of CK-to-Q delay, CK-to-M2 delay, D-to-M1 delay, and CK-to-XCK delay are also shown.